 Tenure & Promotion

-It is important that the recommendations be as detailed and current as possible because they are the basis on which decisions are made by the various University administrators and committees.
+The recommendations should be as detailed and current as possible since they are the basis on which decisions are made by University administrators and committees.

 Please put the tenure packets in the following order:

-- 1. Dean’s final recommendation.
-Include the judgment of the departmental or college advisory committee.
-Give specific recommendation of action to be taken.
+- Dean’s Recommendation – Include the judgment of the departmental or college advisory committee.
+Give specific recommendations of action to be taken.

-- 6. External review letters.
-Letters to include assessment of scholarship or creativity.
+- External Review Letters – Letters to include assessment of scholarship or creativity.